j-mendez/next-intercom/README.md

 # Intercom-Next

 create intercom chat composer in any browser or on the server using javascript.
-Persist messager across all pages with SSR capabilities.
+Keep messager up across SSR pages.
 Easy drop in for Next.js

 ## Installation